 Expert users can use regular expressions ("RegEx") to specify a set of pages on which an experiment should run.
 For example, to target all pages on your site where the snippet is implemented, use a regular expression match and enter

 .* as your match condition.
 You can access this targeting by select "A set of URLs" under Page Type.

-It's impossible to cover all of the different possibilities that regular expressions allows, but we'll provide a small sample.
+It is impossible to cover all the possibilities that regular expressions allow, but we will provide a small sample.

 /products/shirts sections, but no others.
 You might write a regular expression that looks like this: